-A plan review will typically happen 12 months after your first planning meeting, or if there has been a substantial change in your day-to-day circumstances.
+A plan reassessment will typically happen 12 months after your first planning meeting, or if there has been a substantial change in your day-to-day circumstances.

 The supports provided through the NDIS are designed to change as your needs change.
 This means that some children and adults who have achieved their goals will no longer require support from the NDIS.